 MetaDAMA - Data Management in the Nordics

-2#19 - Datafication of Public Administration (Nor)
+2#19 - Lisa Reutter - Datafication of Public Administration (Nor)

-June 19, 2023 Winfried Etzel VP Activities DAMA Norway Season 2 Episode 19
+Winfried Etzel VP Activities DAMA Norway Season 2 Episode 19

 "It's about taking a step back to ask yourself: Should we even have a data-driven system for this?" («Det handler om å ta et steg tilbake for å spørre seg: Skal vi i det hele tatt ha et data-drevent system på dette her?»)